Octachron/codept/README.md

 Currently, these two elements are then used in a basic solver (see `solver.ml`).
-Given a list of ".ml" and ".mli" files and a starting environment, this basic solver iters over the list of unresolved files and try to compute their signature.
+Given a list of ".ml" and ".mli" files and a starting environment, this basic solver iterates over the list of unresolved files and try to compute their signature.

 If the computation is successful, the resulting signature is